Bear Mascha shares a concrete cage with bear Felix.

 A lifetime on concrete

 For nearly 30 years bear Mitko has been suffering in a barren and filthy concrete cage next to a restaurant on Mount Nanos in Slovenia.
-While tourists enjoy a good meal, accommodation & the beautiful landscape, Mitko lacks the basic necessities for a brown bear needs.
+He sadly passed away in 2024 in his enclosure days before an inspection could have changed his life forever.

 High stress in a small space

-Mascha and Felix have been kept next to a restaurant in Kočevje for over two decades.
-The bears do not get along very well, but are forced to share the small concrete enclosure.
+Mascha and Felix have been kept next to a restaurant in Kočevje for over two decades and had to share a small enclosure.
 Boredom and stress have caused strong stereotypical behaviour in both bears.
+Unfortunately, Felix died in his small concrete enclosure in 2024.

 Tim